2025 ISAKOS Congress in Munich, Germany

 2025 ISAKOS Biennial Congress Paper

-The Effect Of Posterior Tibial Slope On Tibiofemoral Joint Biomechanics: A Preliminary In-Vitro Analysis
+The Effect of Posterior Tibial Slope on Tibiofemoral Joint Biomechanics: A Preliminary In-Vitro Analysis

-Alexander White, MD UNITED STATES
+Alexander E White, MD, New York, NY UNITED STATES

-Kalle Chastain, M.S., New York, NY UNITED STATES
+Kalle Chastain, MS, New York, NY UNITED STATES

 Hayden Baker, MD, Chicago, Illinois UNITED STATES